Bring All Confidential Reports Into One Secure Place

 Cleanstar, an eco-friendly cleaner in Ecuador with 1,000+ employees, uses FaceUp to reinforce accountability and transparency.
 Reporting harassment, theft, and discrimination is easy, making employees feel heard and boosting workplace trust and safety.

-You can do it too: FaceUp makes it easy to distribute policies, track compliance, and gather real-time feedback, ensuring your team not only understands your values but truly lives them.
+You can do it too: FaceUp makes it easy to distribute policies, track compliance, and gather real-time feedback, so that your team not only understands your values but truly lives them.

 As Galeam and Cleanstar show, a code of conduct only works if it’s kept alive.
 It’s not a one-time document—it must be updated regularly to reflect laws, company changes, and evolving culture.
 Pair updates with onboarding and refresher training so everyone stays aligned.